stitchdata/docs/_saas-integrations/bronto/bronto-latest.md

   - title: "Create a {{ integration.display_name }} API token"
     anchor: "create-access-token"
     content: |
+      {% include note.html content="You need Administrator permissions in Bronto to complete this step." %}

-      1. Sign into your Bronto account as an Administrator.
+      1. Sign into your Bronto account.
       2. Navigate to **Home > Settings**.
       3. Click **Data Exchange** in the left side menu.
       4. Under **SOAP API Tokens**, click the **Add Access Token** button.